SFTtech/nyan/doc/member_types.md

 ### `object`

 A member with type `object` can store a nyan object reference.
-This reference must not be non-abstract (i.e. all members have a value defined).
-Furthermore, it must be type-compatible.
+This reference must not be abstract (i.e. all members have a value defined).
+Furthermore, it must be type-compatible to the defined type.

 ```python
 OtherObject():